What is Plywood Masters?

 - There is no isolation for this round.
 Competitors may watch and communicate with others.

-- Competitors mark their own score card.
+- Competitors will use Griptonite for their score card.
 Any cheating will be dealt with in an incredibly embarrassing way for that person.

 - Competitors are allowed unlimited attempts on each problem.
 A successful first attempt is worth 10 points, a successful second attempt is worth 7 points, a successful third attempt is worth 4 points.
 Any successful attempt after 3 tries is worth 1 point.